dturton/gulp-nsupload/README.md

 - password - The password for the same user
 - account - The netsuite account number (get from Setup > Integration > Webservices)
 - script - The script ID of the deployed restlet.
+- [domain] - Optional domain to use for the upload.
+Useful for continuous integration and automated releases to PRD.
+Defaults to rest.netsuite.com
+- [method] - Optional method that you deployed the restlet function to.
+Defaults

 See below for an example gulpfile